Elhameed/alu-higher_level_programming/python-hello_world/README.md

-#  Python - Hello, World
+#  Python - Hello, World.

 This directory contains task projects on the basic introduction to python programming language.